Manage Care

 Well-visit CPT Codes: 99382, 99392, 99461

-Well-visit ICD-10 Codes: Z00.121, Z00.129, Z00.2, Z76.1, Z76.2, Z02.5
+Well-visit ICD-10 Codes: Z00.121, Z00.129, Z00.2, Z76.1, Z76.2, Z02.5, Z02.84

-Note: Well-child visits 24-35.99 months are payable every 14 days, and 36 months and above are payable every 180 days.
+Note: For members 24-35.99 months, well-child visits are payable every 14 days, and for members 36 months and above, well-child visits are payable every 180 days.

-Data for this measure is collected using claims, DHCS Fee-For-Service encounter claims, and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.
+Data for this measure is collected using claims, DHCS fee-for-service encounter claims, and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.
 To find gaps in data:

 - Run a report from your electronic health record (EHR) system; or